leahjlou/react-filter-builder/README.md

 # react-filter-builder

 A React component for building queries/filters.
+See the [demo](https://leahjlou.github.io/react-filter-builder).

 ![Demo](demo.gif)